hfp/libxstream/documentation/samples/libxstream_ozaki.md

 | NREPEAT       | 1       | Number of benchmark repetitions                   |
 | OZAKI_VERBOSE | 0       | 0=silent, 1=errors, 2=warnings, 3+=all.
 Neg.=all  |

-Additional variables for profiling, accuracy monitoring, and complex GEMM dispatch (OZAKI_PROFILE, OZAKI_THRESHOLD, OZAKI_STAT, OZAKI_EPS, OZAKI_RSQ, OZAKI_EXIT, OZAKI_COMPLEX) are handled by the LIBXS Ozaki
+Additional variables for accuracy monitoring and complex GEMM dispatch (OZAKI_THRESHOLD, OZAKI_STAT, OZAKI_EPS, OZAKI_RSQ, OZAKI_EXIT,
-sample ([LIBXS](https://github.com/hfp/libxs)), which owns the GEMM interceptor.
+OZAKI_COMPLEX) are handled by the LIBXS Ozaki sample ([LIBXS](https://github.com/hfp/libxs)), which owns the GEMM interceptor.
 See its README for details.

+Kernel timings come from LIBXSTREAM rather than from a sample-specific
+facility: `LIBXSTREAM_PROFILE=1` reports one row per kernel (preprocess A, preprocess B, the fused GEMM, and so on), and `LIBXSTREAM_PROFILE_MEM=1` reports transfer rates.
+Neither needs a phase to be selected up front -- every kernel is recorded and the interesting rows are read from the report.

 ## Output Tile Selection